phanphantz/Unity-Quick-Dropdown/README.md

     //By default, This also display Inspect button, Create button (Only for ScriptableObjects), and a mini button to jump to the enclosing group.
     [FromGroup("TestGroup"), SerializeField]
     ElementConfig element;

+    //Let user pick 'ElementConfig' from a first found ScriptableObject with the type of 'SampleConfig' [FromConfig(typeof(SampleConfig)), SerializeField]
+    ElementConfig sampleConfigItem;

     public float attack;
     public float stamina;